 351; 352; 451; 452.
-GERMAN SEMINAR.-Directed study planned and conducted with reference to the needs of those students who are candidates for graduation honors in German.
-Qualified students who are not candidates for such honors, but who desire to work in the seminar, are also admitted.
+SPECIAL STUDIES IN GERMAN.-Directed study planned and conducted with reference to the needs of those students who are candidates for graduation honors in German.
+Qualified students who are not candidates for such honors, but who desire to take the course, are also admitted.